FreshSupaSulley/DemocracyBot/README.md

 ## Disaster recovery
 If logic breaks, you can deploy temporary code in `next-election.ts` in the block that checks if you're the owner (like passing amendments that should've been passed).

+# TODO
+- Delete expired poll cooldowns on the cron job tick
+- Handle what happens when the server data exceeds KV (move to proper DB?)
+- Maybe store user's PFP URL in the server data so I can put the icons in /party info